 ADA: Class Announcement

-Announce to your classes at the beginning of each semester your willingness assist to students with disabilities and provide information about Disability Services.
+Announce to your classes at the beginning of each semester your willingness to assist students with disabilities and provide information about the Accessibility Support Center.

 Providing Alternative Testing Accommodations

-If a student within your class needs an alternative testing accommodation (e.g., extra time, a quiet room), you can either provide the accommodations yourself or request Disability Services to administer the test with the accommodations.
-In order for us to administer the test according to your specifications, we ask that you complete the Alternative Testing Agreement which is linked to the accommodation letter you receive from the student.
+If a student within your class needs an alternative testing accommodation (e.g., extra time, a quiet room), the student will must complete an exam request through the AIM system.
+In order for us to administer the test according to your specifications, we ask that you complete the Alternative Testing Agreement which is linked to the accommodation letter you receive on behalf of the student from our office via your email.
 The Alternative Testing Agreement will allow you to specify what materials the student may use for the test, how you would like for us to return the test to you, and what we should do if the student has questions during the test.